micromdm/nanodep/docs/operations-guide.md

 # NanoDEP Operations Guide

-This is a breif overview of the various tools and utilities for working with NanoDEP.
+This is a brief overview of the various tools and utilities for working with NanoDEP.

 ## DEP names